Omkar138/Custom-Sales-Territory-Management/README.md

 Requirement #1: Recreate the Zip Code spreadsheet as a custom Territory object.
 The custom object should have the following custom fields:

+Field Name ---> Zip Code

+Field Type ---> Text

-Field        Field Type         Field Type Description Name         Text               Zip Code Text The standard name field.
+Description ----> The standard name field.
 Each record will be named after its specific zip code.

+Field Name --------> Owner

+Field Type --------> Lookup (User)

-Owner Lookup                   The standard owner field.
-The sales rep assigned to this User                                territory
+Description --------> The standard owner field.
+The sales rep assigned to this territory

 Note: All fields should have field history tracking turned on.

 Requirement #2: When an Account’s BillingPostalCode (aka Zip Code), is changed,
 1. Change the Account Owner to the sales representative assigned to the new zip code
 2. Change the Owner field of all the Account’s Contacts to the same sales rep
 3. Change the Owner field of all the Account’s Open Opportunities to the same sales rep

 Note:

 ● The logic should run only when the Account’s zip code is changed or populated for the first time

 ● If no matching Territories are found, do nothing